Exploiting Vocabulary Frequency Imbalance in Language Model Pre-training: Introduction

 Analytic experiments trace how enlarging the vocabulary changes both training dynamics and generalization behavior through token-frequency imbalance.
-Our observation suggests that exploiting relative token-frequency imbalance during pre-training is essential for performance (\S\ref{main:embdnorm}).
-In addition, high frequency words in the pre-training corpus largely coincide with those in downstream benchmarks, both in identity and coverage, explaining the close link between training loss and transfer accuracy (\S\ref{main:generalization}).
+Our observation suggests that high frequency words in the pre-training corpus largely coincide with those in downstream benchmarks, both in identity and coverage, explaining the close link between training loss and transfer accuracy (\S\ref{main:generalization}).
 Scaling the model itself produces the same benefit: it predicts frequent words more accurately, thereby enhancing overall language‑model performance (\S\ref{main:model size}).

-\textbf{Contribution.} We identify that larger vocabularies reduce the complexity of tokenized text, thereby facilitating the model to learn non-i.i.d. patterns in the training data more easily.
+\textbf{Contribution.} We identify that larger vocabularies reduce the complexity of tokenized text, thereby facilitating the model to learn non-i.i.d. patterns in the training data and lowering language modeling difficulty.
 Our experiments further reveal that beyond a certain size, vocabulary expansion no longer improves segmentation but instead steepens the skewness of the token‐frequency distribution.
 This sharper imbalance alone lowers global cross‐entropy by reducing the top $\sim2{,}500$ frequent words loss despite slight degradation on the rare tail.
-Through norm‐constrained ablations and cross‐dataset overlap analyses, we demonstrate that exploiting, rather than mitigating, frequency skew causally reduces cross‐entropy and boosts downstream accuracy.
+Through cross‐dataset overlap analyses, we demonstrate that exploiting, rather than mitigating, token frequency imbalance causally reduces cross‐entropy and boosts downstream accuracy.
 Finally, we show that parameter scaling replicates the same benefit as vocabulary scaling, both primarily reduce uncertainty on the same set of frequent tokens.